FS > M.A.Y.B.E.

 And still others identify with more supportive, emotive, or idealist-existentialist personalities, like the ENFP or INFP, and you may even feel guilty that you are starting to criticize more in life, and idealize less.

-Oh and my favorite:
+Oh and not to leave out my favorite:

 So, in this article I will discuss ways to train on & prevent that, among other hopefully-positive outcomes.

 As far as I’m concerned, one of the best things you can do for your Inner Critic voice is to cross-train.
-This involves engaging the Critic archetype in a flexible way, while exploring other archetypes as a way to broaden the available perspectives and apply their lessons back into the personal world of the Critic.
+This involves engaging the Critic archetype in a flexible way, while exploring other, peripheral archetypes as a way to broaden the available perspectives and apply their lessons back into the personal world of the Critic.

 Here are some suggestions for other, non-Critic archetypes that provide really great opportunities for training.
 These archetypal “worlds” are great places, or mindsets, from which to start your journey in cross-training your inner critic.